CT Scan of lung in COVID - pulmonary rehab exercises

 • the duration of the exhalation should be approximately 1.5-2 times longer than the inhalation;

-• inhalation is carried out when the chest is extended, exhalation – when it is compressed (for example, when bending over).
+• Inhalation occurs when the chest is extended, and exhalation occurs when it is compressed (for example, when bending over).

-The exhalation is usually carried out by relaxing the muscles involved in inhalation, under the influence of the gravity of the chest, i.e. delayed exhalation occurs with the dynamic inferior work of these muscles.
-Removal of air from the lungs is provided by the elastic forces of the lung tissue.
+Exhalation is usually carried out by relaxing the muscles involved in inhalation under the influence of the chest’s gravity; delayed exhalation occurs with the dynamic inferior work of these muscles.
+The elastic forces of the lung tissue remove air from the lungs.

-Forced exhalation occurs when the muscles that produce the exhalation contract; strengthening of exhalation is achieved by tilting the head forward, bringing the shoulders together, lowering the arms, flexion of the trunk, raising the legs forward.
-With breathing exercises, you can freely change the breathing rate.
+Forced exhalation happens when the muscles responsible for exhalation contract.
+You can strengthen exhalation by tilting the head forward, bringing the shoulders together, lowering the arms, flexing the trunk, and raising the legs forward.
+Additionally, breathing exercises allow you to adjust the breathing rate freely.

-More often, exercises are used in a voluntary slowing down of the respiratory rate (in this case it is recommended to count to oneself): the exercise reduces the speed of air movement and reduces the resistance to its passage through the airways.
+More frequently, exercises focus on voluntarily slowing down the respiratory rate.
+In this case, it is helpful to count silently to yourself.
+This practice reduces the speed of air movement and decreases resistance as air passes through the airways.
 Increased breathing frequency increases breathing speed.
-Learning to consciously regulate breathing begins with static exercises; use exercises in rhythmic static breathing, which leads to a decrease in respiratory movements due to their deepening, while the strength of the respiratory muscles increases and the intercostal muscles are toned.
+Consciously learning to regulate breathing starts with static exercises.
+Incorporate rhythmic static breathing exercises, as these help decrease respiratory movements by deepening them.
+At the same time, this practice strengthens the respiratory muscles and tones the intercostal muscles.

-Breathing with additional resistance (inhalation through lips folded into a tube, through a tube, inflation of rubber toys) reduces the frequency and increases the depth of breathing, activates the work of the respiratory muscles.
-It is recommended to breathe through the nose, as this moistens and purifies the inhaled air; irritation of the receptors of the upper respiratory tract reflexively expands the bronchioles, deepens breathing, and increases blood oxygen saturation.
+Breathing with additional resistance (inhalation through lips folded into a tube, through a tube, inflation of rubber toys) reduces the frequency.
+It increases the depth of breathing and activates the work of the respiratory muscles.
+Breathing through the nose is recommended because it moistens and purifies the inhaled air.
+Moreover, irritation of the receptors in the upper respiratory tract reflexively expands the bronchioles.
+As a result, this deepens breathing and increases blood oxygen saturation.

-If necessary, to spare the affected lung, apply the initial positions that limit the mobility of the chest from the affected side (lying on the affected side).
+If necessary, to spare the affected lung, apply the initial positions that limit the chest’s mobility from the affected side (lying on the affected side).

-Using weights in the form of sandbags when performing breathing exercises helps to strengthen the abdominal muscles, intercostal muscles, and increase the mobility of the diaphragm.
+Using weights such as sandbags when performing breathing exercises helps strengthen the abdominal and intercostal muscles and increases the mobility of the diaphragm.

 • THE ONLY RMT DEVICE FEATURING INDEPENDENT INSPIRATORY/EXPIRATORY DIAL CONTROL.

-The Breather functions as both an inspiratory muscle trainer and expiratory muscle trainer with adjustable dials for independent resistance settings for inhalation and exhalation, making it the ULTIMATE device for respiratory care.
+The Breather functions as both an inspiratory and expiratory muscle trainer, with adjustable dials for independent resistance settings for inhalation and exhalation.
+It is the ultimate device for respiratory care.
 Think of it as a lung trainer, supporting respiratory health and efficiency by promoting diaphragmatic (belly) breathing.

 • DESIGNED TO HELP IMPROVE OXYGEN FLOW.

-This inspiratory exerciser benefits those who are undergoing respiratory treatment.
-The Breather is a respiratory trainer or respiratory exerciser that improves lung strength and capacity by improving oxygen uptake to vital organs.
+This inspiratory exerciser benefits those undergoing respiratory treatment.
+The Breather is a respiratory trainer or exerciser that improves lung strength and capacity by increasing oxygen uptake to vital organs.

 • DRUG-FREE THERAPY FOR COPD, CHF, AND DYSPHAGIA

 The Breather is used by those affected by COPD, CHF, dysphagia, and neuromuscular disease.
-Continued use has shown to improve dyspnea, peak cough flow, laryngeal function, QOL, vent weaning, and speech and swallowing performance.
+Continued use has improved dyspnea, peak cough flow, laryngeal function, QOL, vent weaning, and speech and swallowing performance.

 • ONLINE VIDEOS AND A DEDICATED MOBILE APP.

-PN Medical, creators of The Breather, offer a self-paced, online video protocol training for therapists; patients, and consumers.
-Additionally, with the Breather Coach mobile app, you can track and monitor your progress from your phone.
+PN Medical, creators of The Breather, offers self-paced, online video protocol training for therapists, patients, and consumers.
+Additionally, the Breather Coach mobile app lets you track and monitor your progress from your phone.

-• There are 5 expiratory and 6 inspiratory adjustable independent pressure settings.
-So you can adjust the resistance on each inhalation and each exhalation.
+• There are five expiratory and six inspiratory adjustable independent pressure settings.
+You can adjust the resistance on each inhalation and exhalation.
 The higher the setting, the higher the resistance.

 CLINICAL BENEFITS

-The Breather exercise optimizes the blood flow to your working muscles, increasing your performance capacity, and extending your limits of exercise.
+The Breather exercise optimizes the blood flow to your working muscles, increasing your performance capacity and extending your exercise limits.
 It improves the strength of your diaphragm and other respiratory muscles while maximizing lung function.
-The exercise strengthens your cardiac system and circulation, thereby reducing your blood pressure and improving your sleep.
+The exercise strengthens your cardiac system and circulation, reducing blood pressure and improving sleep.

-Sound gymnastics – special breathing exercises, consisting of pronouncing consonant sounds in a certain way – buzzing (zh, z), sibilant and hissing (s, f, ts, ch, sh), growling (r) and their combinations.
-In this case, the vibration of the vocal cords is transmitted to the smooth muscles of the bronchi, lungs, chest, relaxing the spasmodic bronchi and bronchioles.
-The goal of sound gymnastics is to develop the correct ratio of inhalation and exhalation – 1: 2 (1.5).
+It is a unique breathing exercise consisting of pronouncing consonant sounds in a certain way – buzzing (zh, z), sibilant and hissing (s, f, ts, ch, sh), growling (r), and their combinations.
+In this case, the vibration of the vocal cords is transmitted to the smooth muscles of the bronchi, lungs, and chest, relaxing the spasmodic bronchi and bronchioles.
+Sound gymnastics aims to develop the correct ratio of inhalation and exhalation – 1: 2 (1.5).
 All sounds should be pronounced in a strictly defined way, depending on the purpose of gymnastics.
-For example, in bronchial asthma, buzzing, growling, hissing sounds are pronounced loudly, energetically, exciting, and in chronic obstructive bronchitis with severe respiratory failure – softly, quietly, acceptable in a whisper (soothing).
+For example, in bronchial asthma, buzzing, growling, and hissing sounds are pronounced loudly, energetically, exciting, and in chronic obstructive bronchitis with severe respiratory failure – softly, quietly, acceptable in a whisper (soothing).

 • to normalize the ratio of inhalation and exhalation,